apptainer/apptainer/.github/ISSUE_TEMPLATE.md

 ### How did you install Apptainer

-Write here how you installed Apptainer.
+Write here how you installed Apptainer (or Singularity).
 Eg. RPM, source.